1.

 3.

-What are the Company’s major sources of income?
+The Company’s major sources of income

 5.